yousefelassal/quote-cron/README.md

 > The art of storytelling is reaching its end because the epic side of truth, wisdom, is dying out.

 > I am always doing that which I cannot do, in order that I may learn how to do it.

+> I don't believe in failure.
+It's not failure if you enjoyed the process.